Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 1. Open Editor and log in using your DBC credentials.

+   [LAUNCH EDITOR]

 2. Load the built-in data set assets.

+   [LOAD ASSETS]

 ### Walkthrough

 This use case takes approximately 15 minutes.

-Each main step involves multiple actions that prepare you for the next step.
+Each step involves multiple actions that prepare you for the next step.

-#### Step 1: Determine the Root Cause
+#### Step 1: Determine the root cause.

-Add intro:
+Find out the vehicle identification number (VIN) of all cars that required a battery replacement under warranty:

 ```sql
 SELECT d.company, count(*)